servicebinding/spec/sample-bindable-services/strimzi/README.md

 # Binding to Strimzi Operator

 This sample demonstrates:
-- deploying a Kafka cluster with a listener with mutual TLS authentication
+- deploying a Kafka cluster with a TLS listener
 - creating a Kafka topic
 - creating a Kafka user with mutual TLS authentication
 - deploying a producer and a consumer